 - Bypassing any hedging or risk management puts everybody at extreme risk.

-An apology letter, referring to what happened as a “Catastrophic Loss Event’, was sent out with an emotional video to all investors to report the loss.
+An apology letter, referring to the incident as a “Catastrophic Loss Event’, was sent out with an emotional video to all investors to report the loss.
 Meanwhile, Cordier continues to sell a best-selling options trading book he co-wrote in which he touts his options strategies.
 Not surprisingly, he has recently received a spate of negative book reviews warning prospective book buyers since the video went viral.

 Where decentralization comes in

 Blockchain-based projects like HedgeTrade, which are built using immutable, transparent and secure distributed ledgers, are heralding in a new kind of trading environment.
-Now, the newest and most at risk traders, which are pouring in as cryptocurrencies gain popularity, are helped along by experienced traders who are:
+Now, the newest and most at risk traders, which are pouring in as cryptocurrencies gain popularity, have a way to get help along the way by experienced traders who are: